|Home||Biography||About Delphi||Publications||I'm Back!||Contact|

 Copper is back.
 He is four months old now and has rejoined our family.
 His new name -- the name he has chosen -- is King.
 And he will be called Kingsley for a little while.
 King is such a big name for such a little fellow.

-I will be writing his story soon and when
+I will be writing his story soon and

-Copper: The True Story of a Medicine Dog.
+title is Copper: The True Story of a Medicine Dog.